HairdressingProject/styleme/Backend/README.md

 }
 ```

+> After you submit your request, notice that the user role was added as "user" instead of "admin".
+This is intentional, otherwise anyone would be able to register as admin.
+Similar measures may be implemented in other routes, if time permits.

 If you have already registered an account, you can send a `POST /api/users/sign_in` request with the format below to authenticate:

 ```json